LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Live chat/add-chat-to-your-website.md

 date: 2019-01-29 13:02:52 +0000

 ---
 Campaigns for chat allow brands to easily create and manage digital engagements, targeting customers based on engagement attributes or entry points and routing them to a desired skill.
 These buttons or banners can then be placed on your website to offer chat to your visitors.
-For an overview of campaigns in LiveEngage and their terminology, [click here](contact-center-management-campaigns-campaigns-overview.html).
+For an overview of campaigns in the Conversational Cloud and their terminology, [click here](contact-center-management-campaigns-campaigns-overview.html).

 ## 1. Planning and thought starters